Schaudge/nlp_data-collection/README.md

 # nlp_data-collection
-A collection of difficult sentences for nlp understand!
+A collection of sentences for testing in natural language process!